 After Steve Nicol missed the very first kick of the shoot-out Liverpool shoulders relaxed, and it was instead Roma that lost their way.
 By the time Souness stepped up to confidently strike home the fifth penalty the pendulum had swung Liverpool’s way.
 With Grobbelaar unnerving the players in all-white, it was Conti and Graziani that wilted under the pressure.

 Souness, with his facial expression set to defiance, lifted the European Cup one-handed, pointing with his other hand towards the travelling Kop in the midst of the most incredulous audience imaginable.
 It was a fitting farewell.
 At the age of 31, Souness was looking for a new challenge and financial security.
 Serie A was the place to be in the mid-80s and he had just delivered a watching Italian nation the perfect display of his talents.

 Sampdoria, one of Italy’s great underachievers, would be his destination.
-Teaming up with Trevor Francis and the emerging talents of Pietro Vierchowod, Gianluca Vialli and Roberto Mancini, Souness helped create the springboard that would propel the club to its eventual Serie A title win in 1990-91.
+Teaming up with Trevor Francis and the emerging talents of Pietro Vierchowod, Gianluca Vialli and Roberto Mancini, Souness helped create the springboard that would propel the club to its eventual Scudetto in 1990/91.